TwinLizzie/NGnoidTV/NGNUITY.md

 What this means is that 500 years from now, we will still have a very clear roadmap for Revolution and emancipation from oppression and needless suffering!

-There will [never] be a time when we can just throw our arms up in the air and just indulge in hedonistic decadence.
+There will [never] be a time when we can just throw our arms up in the air and indulge in hedonistic decadence.
 [Even nearby galaxies, star systems and parallel universes] must eventually be liberated from the oppressive forces of Natural Law.

 This leaves no room for nihilism.
 Rather, it answers the most fundamental question: What is the Meaning of Life?